 As we spend up to 90 percent of our time indoors, our surroundings have a significant impact on our lives, particularly on our state of mind and well being.
-Design Unwind utilises these design principles and manufacturing expertise, to create an immersive space intended to positively enhance our mood and ultimately improve life.
+Design Unwind utilises design principles and manufacturing expertise, to create an immersive space intended to positively enhance our mood and ultimately improve life.

 Through the application of mood enhancing design principles, leading Australian interior companies Byzantine Design, TSAR Carpets and Arthur G, have tackled the theme of Melbourne Design Week 2020 - how design can shape and improve life.

 Simple shapes, soft edges and thickened forms are primary features employed in neotenic design in interior furniture and lighting.
 As a species, human beings are subconsciously moved by big eyes, round heads, chubby cheeks, and pudgy extremities.
 It is widely believed that when we see them, the amygdala releases a surge of nurturing and affection.

 The principles of neoteny have been employed through the use of the curved (Jay) sofa, (Jay)chair and ottoman edges, rounded terminations and mono materials to alter how viewers experience the space.
 These ‘cute’ features are comforting, calming and welcoming and elicit a positive emotional response with guests.

 Tactile stimulation, whether being hugged or walking barefoot on grass triggers oxytocin, the love hormone.
 It also lowers cortisol levels, reducing anxiety and stress, as well as slowing down blood flow to induce physical relaxation.
 In this increasingly digital landscape, we have a primal need and crave tactile surfaces that thrill our fingertips.
 It is the language of compassion, helping us bond and connect with others.